open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 A series of changes are proposed to support multiple semantic convention registries in OpenTelemetry.

-Note: This proposal tries to describe the overall changes needed to support the vision but that does not mean that we can't introduce the changes incrementally.
-For example, we could start by only supporting attributes and then progressively add support for metrics, events, spans, etc.
+> Note: This proposal aims to describe the overall changes needed to realize this vision.
+However,
+> this does not mean that we cannot introduce the changes incrementally.
+For example, we could start
+> by supporting attributes only and then progressively add support for metrics, events, spans, etc.

 ## Use Case Example

-The following use case doesn't pretend to be exhaustive but it should give a good idea of the kind of multi-registry use cases we'd like to support.
+The following use case is not intended to be exhaustive, but it should provide a good idea of the types of multi-registry scenarios we aim to support.

-The following diagram shows a small but concrete example of how multiple semantic convention registries could be used together.
+The diagram below illustrates a small but concrete example of how multiple semantic convention registries could be used together.

 ![Multi-Registry Use Case](images/multi_registry_use_case.svg)

-The color-coding within the signal descriptions represents where the corresponding definition comes from.
+The color-coding within the signal descriptions indicates the provenance of the corresponding definition.

-Actors:
-- OTEL: The OpenTelemetry project that publishes the OTEL semantic convention registry.
-So the community can discover and use the signals defined by OTEL.
-- WAF Vendor: A vendor of a Web Application Firewall (WAF) that wants to publish a semantic convention registry for their product.
-So their customers can discover and use their signals.
-- OSS lib author: An author of an OSS library that wants to publish a semantic convention registry for his library.
-- Enterprise App: An enterprise that wants to use the concept of semantic convention registry for their internal use.

-Benefits/Value Proposition per actor [TODO]:
+**Actors and Their Benefits**

+1. **OpenTelemetry:**
-- OTEL:
+  - **Value Proposition:**
-  - Can focus on the core signals and delegate the definition of more specific signals to the community.
+    - OTEL can focus on defining core signals while delegating the creation of more specific signals to the community at scale.
-  - Can leverage the community to define more specific signals.
-  - Can leverage the community to define signals for specific domains.
-  - Can leverage the community to define signals for specific vendors.
+    - OTEL establishes the foundation for developing new uses and tools in the observability ecosystem.

+2. **Vendor:**
-- WAF Vendor:
+  - **Value Proposition:**
-  - Reuse common signals defined by OTEL.
-So overall their customer experiences will be more consistent across different vendors.
-  - Make it easier for their customers to discover and use their custom signals.
+    - By publishing their own semantic convention registry, vendors make it easier for their customers to discover and effectively use custom signals specific to their products.
-- OSS lib author:
+    - Vendors can reuse common signals defined by OTEL, ensuring consistency in customer experiences.
+This strategy enhances the interoperability of their products within the larger observability ecosystem.

+3. **OSS Library Author:**
-- App Developer:
+  - **Value Proposition:**
+    - The OSS library author can reuse OTEL-defined attributes and signals, integrating them with custom signals tailored to their library.
+    - Publishing a semantic convention registry for the library simplifies the integration process for developers, making it easier to adopt and use the library in a consistent and standardized way.
+    - This approach also increases the attractiveness, visibility and usability of the library within the community.

+4. **Enterprise Application:**
-- App SRE:
+  - **Value Proposition:**
+    - Enterprises can leverage the concept of semantic convention registries to import external registries and simplify their observability integration.
+    - By creating internal registries, enterprises can define custom signals that align with their specific needs and share these across teams and products, fostering internal consistency.
+    - This capability enhances collaboration and streamlines the observability practices within the organization.

+By supporting these actors and their specific use cases, the multi-registry approach enables a flexible, community-driven model for defining and using semantic conventions across diverse domains and applications.

 ## Design Principles